-How Better Invoice Coding Will Save You Time!
+How Better Invoice Coding Will Save Your Hotel Time!

 Imagine this: at the end of the month, all the invoices are posted to the Income Statement on time and in the right place.
 Managers aren’t spinning their wheels figuring out what needs to be reclassed.
 The hotel’s operations can be evaluated easily because the financials are timely.
 The managers aren’t stressed out because they aren’t fielding calls from angry vendors or worrying about the cable getting shut off.